evanptaylor/portfolio/README.md

 # portfolio
 ### evanptaylor.github.io/portfolio
-portfolio website to showcase projects and front-end design
+Portfolio website to showcase projects and front-end design.
+Raw CSS and HTML only so be patient with it